retaildevcrews/gh-template/.github/ISSUE_TEMPLATE/survey.md

 - [ ] No governance; anyone could introduce changes to any part/branch of the codebase.
 - [ ] Branches were used to isolate new changes and folded into an upstream branch via Pull Request.
 - [ ] Branches were used to isolate new changes and folded into an upstream branch via Pull Request.
 Pull Requests were scoped to smaller, more granular changes.
 - [ ] Branches were used to isolate new changes.
 Pull Requests were used to fold changes into a primary working branch.
 Multiple upstream branches were used to manage changes.
-Master is always shippable.
+Main is always shippable.
 Branch policies and/or commit hooks were in place.
 - [ ] Branches were used to isolate new changes.
 Pull Requests were used to fold changes into a primary working branch.
 Branch names and commit message(s) follow a convention and always reference back to a work item.
 Multiple upstream branches were used to manage/validate/promote changes.
-Master represents `last known good` and is always shippable.
+Main represents `last known good` and is always shippable.
 Branch policies and/or commit hooks were in place.

 ### How rigorous was the code validation